 Emotional and psychological abuse is sometimes blatant and obvious; however, often it is subtle, insidious, hard to precisely identify or pin down.
-For example, much of human communication is conducted through non-verbal means such as tone of voice/intonation, facial expression and body language.
-The power of nonverbal communication should not be underestimated – its effects can be psychologically devastating.
+For example, much of human communication is conducted through non-verbal means such as tone of voice and intonation, facial expression and body language.
+The power of nonverbal communication should not be underestimated; its effects can be psychologically devastating.

 Another reason why emotional and psychological abuse can be hard to identify is that the child (or, indeed, the adult reflecting upon his/her childhood) may, as a means of psychological, unconscious self-defence, be in a state of denial in regarding the abuse s/he suffered.
 Such a state of denial may persist well into adulthood or even for a lifetime.

 This situation is tragic as the individual who is in denial may have experienced severe emotional and behavioural problems throughout his/her whole life, but, not knowing the true cause, was unable to effectively deal with his/her difficulties.